iicfcii/iicfcii.github.io/index.md

 ## <a name="laminate quadruped"></a> Laminate Quadruped

-At IDEA Lab, I am developing simulation models, fabrication pipelines, and reinforcement learning frameworks to enable tuning and optimizations of dynamic laminate robots made from low-cost and compliant materials.
+At IDEA Lab, I am developing simulation models, fabrication pipelines, and reinforcement learning frameworks to enable tuning and optimization of dynamic laminate robots made from low-cost and compliant materials.
 The core of the robots are multi-layer, multi-material laminates that are cut, folded, and locked into three-dimensional mechanisms, providing desired motion and stiffness profiles.
 This enables me to parameterize the leg design space and semi-automate the design and fabrication process.
-Reinforcement learning is leveraged to construct performance map of different designs.
+Reinforcement learning is leveraged to construct performance maps of different designs.
 Interpretable and insightful performance trends and design principles then naturally emerge from the process.
 Even though I am focusing on a quadruped right now, I hope to extend and generalize this process to other platforms.
+Here is the [project website](https://idealab.asu.edu/curating-legs-web/){:target="_blank"} for the two most recent papers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TwjA6ZcSy6o?si=SGgmI3rqjtTDcOTx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <p></p>